Anguscrane/Simplified-Babagaboosh/README.md

-# Simplified-Babagaboosh
+Simplified-Babagaboosh
-This project is a voice assistant application built using Python and various libraries, including Tkinter for the user interface, Cohere responses, ElevenLabs for text-to-speech, and Pygame for audio playback.
+This project is a voice assistant application built using Python and various libraries, including Tkinter for the user interface, Cohere for natural language processing, ElevenLabs for text-to-speech, and Pygame for audio playback.
 Features

-Voice recognition using a customizable wake phrase Text generation with the Cohere API (Free) Text-to-speech conversion with ElevenLabs API (First 10,000 characters) Audio playback of generated speech using Pygame Persistent chat history with a configurable maximum number of entries Customizable voice settings (e.g., voice ID, model)
+Voice recognition using a customizable wake phrase Text generation with the Cohere API (Free) Text-to-speech conversion with ElevenLabs API (First 10,000 characters free) Audio playback of generated speech using Pygame Persistent chat history with a configurable maximum number of entries Customizable voice settings (e.g., voice ID, model)